edk2-docs/edk-ii-package-maintainer-guidelines/GLOSSARY.md

 ## Library Class

 A library class defines the API or interface set for a library.
 The consumer of the library is coded to the library class definition.
 Library classes are defined via a library class .h file that is published by a package.

+## module

+A module is either an executable image or a library instance.
+For a list of module types supported by this package, see module type.